dolomite-exchange/fringe-liquidator/README.md

 |   GAS_STATION_URL                             |   URL of the gas station API to use
 |   GAS_PRICE_MULTIPLIER                        |   How much to multiply the `fast` gas price by when sending transactions
 |   GAS_PRICE_UPDATE_FREQUENCY_SEC              |   How frequently to update the gas price
+|   DOLOMITE_AUTO_SELL_COLLATERAL               |   True to automatically sell collateral on Dolomite to repay debt, holding on to excess tokens as
+|   DOLOMITE_REVERT_ON_FAIL_TO_SELL_COLLATERAL  |   True to revert the liquidation if the collateral cannot be sold to pay off the debt.
+If set to false and collateral cannot be liquidated to recover debt, the user will need to maintain sufficient collateralization to prevent being liquidated.
-|   BASE_CURRENCY_ADDRESS                       |   The address of the base currency used as the bridge for selling collateral.
-On most Ethereum-based networks, this will be the WETH address
+|   DOLOMITE_BRIDGE_CURRENCY_ADDRESS            |   The address of the bridge currency used as connecting asset to sell collateral for the debt token.
+On most Ethereum-based networks, this will be the WETH address.
+Meaning, Trades from LRC --> USDC are instead routed as such LRC --> WETH --> USDC.
 |   DOLOMITE_LIQUIDATIONS_ENABLED               |   true or false - whether to liquidate Dolomite accounts (true by default)
 |   DOLOMITE_EXPIRATIONS_ENABLED                |   true or false - whether to liquidate expired accounts (false by default)
 |   DOLOMITE_COLLATERAL_PREFERENCES             |   List of preferences for which collateral markets to receive first when liquidating